Mode testing, critical bandwidth and excess mass: A review on multimodality tests

-The calibration function $g$ will be constructed by modifying $\widehat f_{h_k}$ in a neighbourhood of $\{x : \widehat f_{h_k}'(x)=0\}$, being such values a finite collection \citep[see][]{Silverman81}, having positive estimated density.
-The expression of this calibration function $g$ is given in (\ref{gfunc}) and explained below.
+As mentioned before, our calibration function is constructed by modifying $\widehat f_{h_k}$ in a neighbourhood of the points $\{x : \widehat f_{h_k}'(x)=0\}$.
 Depending on the nature of these points, two modifications in their neighbourhood will be done.
-If the point $\widehat{x_i}$ is a mode or an antimode of $\widehat f_{h_k}$ then the modification will preserve its location and its estimated density value, and its second derivative will satisfy $g''(\widehat{x_i})=\widehat{f}''_{h_{ {\mbox{PI}}}}(\widehat{x_i})$\footnote{Note that, although asymptotically the sign of $\widehat{f}''_{h_{ {\mbox{PI}}}}(\widehat{x_i})$ is always correct, in the finite--sample case, it may not be negative in the modes or positive in the antimodes.
+If the point is a mode or an antimode of $\widehat f_{h_k}$, namely $\widehat{x_i}$, in its neighbourhood, $\widehat f_{h_k}$ will be replaced by the function $J$, described in (\ref{jfunc}).
+This modification will preserve the location $\widehat{x_i}$, its estimated density value and it will satisfy that $g''(\widehat{x_i})=\widehat{f}''_{h_{ {\mbox{PI}}}}(\widehat{x_i})$\footnote{Note that, although asymptotically the sign of $\widehat{f}''_{h_{ {\mbox{PI}}}}(\widehat{x_i})$ is always correct (under the assumptions of Theorem~\ref{th1}), in the finite--sample case, it may not be negative in the modes or positive in the antimodes.
 In that case, an abuse of notation will be done, denoting as $h_{ {\mbox{PI}}}$ to the critical or other plug--in bandwidth in order to guarantee that the sign of this second derivative remains correct.}.
-For $i=1,\ldots,(2k-1)$, this will be the role of the function $J$, in the neighbourhood $(\mathfrak{r}_i,\mathfrak{s}_i)$ of $\widehat{x_i}$ for guaranteeing ${|g''(\widehat{x_i})|}/{g^3(\widehat{x_i})}=\widehat{d_i}$ and satisfying (RC4).
-The second modification will remove the $t$ saddle points of $\widehat f_{h_k}$, denoted as $\zeta_p$, with $p= \{1,\ldots, t\}$.
-In order to ensure that $g$ satisfies (RC3), in a neighbourhood $ (z_{(2p-1)},z_{(2p)})$ of $\zeta_p$, a function $L$ will be introduced.
-Finally, as $\widehat f_{h_k}$ verifies (RC1) and (RC2), and the modifications of the functions $J$ and $L$ will be done in bounded neighbourhoods and preserving condition (RC1), $g$ will satisfy also these two conditions.
-Then, the calibration function $g$ will be constructed as follows:
+In fact, this procedure guarantees the correct estimation of $d_i$ and (RC4).
+The second modification, achieved by the function $L$, defined in (\ref{Lgranfunc}), will remove the $t$ saddle points of $\widehat f_{h_k}$, denoted as $\zeta_p$, with $p= \{1,\ldots, t\}$.
+This modification is done in order to satisfy (RC3).
+Since all the modifications are made in bounded neighbourhoods, condition (RC2) will continue to be fulfilled and the modifications of the functions $J$ and $L$ will be carried out preserving condition (RC1). {The calibration function $g$ for $k$ modes will be constructed as follows, to ensure that the assumptions of Theorem~\ref{th1} are satisfied (see Proposition~\ref{th2})}.